BertoCruz/rancid-tomatillos/docs/daily-retros.md

 - Dani: Getting our application style cleaner and closer to our comps.

-## Saturday 10/21/22
+## Saturday 10/22/22
 - Today we created:
-    -Hunter worked on using the multiple videos that were coming in the fetch call.
+    -We worked on using the multiple videos that were coming in the fetch call.

 - To Do:
     - Finish Importing videos.

 ### Challenges:
-- Hunter:Challenge was understanding how to make a movie detail page render mulitple movies and how we were goiing to navigate them.
+- Hunter:Challenge was understanding how to make a movie detail page render multiple movies and how we were going to navigate them.
 - Dani: Challenge was cypress: understanding how to navigate a webpage with routing.

 ### Wins
-- Hunter: I was able to get a video to render on the page.
+- Hunter: Learning React Swiper.

 - Dani: Getting our application style cleaner and closer to our comps.

+## Sunday 10/23/22
+- Today we created:
+    -we

+- To Do:
+    - Finish Importing videos.

+### Challenges:
+- Hunter:
+- Dani:

+### Wins
+- Hunter:

+- Dani: